quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 QUIC does not provide a complete version negotiation mechanism but instead only provides a way for the server to indicate that the version the client offered is unacceptable.
-This document describes a version negotiation mechanisnm that allows a client and server to select from a set of QUIC versions which share a compatible Initial format without incurring an extra round trip.
+This document describes a version negotiation mechanism that allows a client and server to select from a set of QUIC versions which share a compatible Initial format without incurring an extra round trip.